 Mr. Wang Penglin

 Mr. Wang Penglin was born in Xinjiang Province, west of China.
-He became a qualified lawyer in 1994.
-Mr. Wang has been practicing the law in Beijing for fourteen years.
-Currently he is one of the partners of Beijing Zhong Zhou Law Firm and he also serves as the legal advisor for different organizations.
+He has been practicing law in Beijing for over 16 years and he is the founder of Beijing Penglin Law Firm.
+He serves as the legal advisor for different organizations.
 Mr. Wang joined BCIS in November 2010 as a board member concentrating on legal affairs.
-He is also Chairman of BCIS Board Human Resources Committee.
+He is also a member Board Finance and Operation Committee.

 Mr. Tan Wee Seng